Find Affordable College Courses

 Doctor’s Degrees in Industrial Production Technology

 A doctor's degree in industrial production tech is offered at 4 colleges in the United States.
-Among those who recently graduated from the schools offering this degree, the majority were men, and 9% were students from an underrepresented racial-ethnic group.
-Also, 36.4% of industrial production tech graduates were international students.
+In recent years, the majority of the students getting degrees in this area were male, and 33 were from an underrepresented racial-ethnic group.
+Also, 33.3% of industrial production tech graduates were international students.

 Education Levels of Industrial Production Tech Majors

-During the 2020-2021 academic year, 11 students earned their doctor's degree in industrial production tech.
+During the most recent year for which data is available, 6 people earned their doctor's degree in industrial production tech.
 This earns it the #214 spot on the list of the most popular doctor's degree programs in the nation.

 The following table shows the number of diplomas awarded in industrial production tech at each degree level.